thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

 ## Step 1.
 Configure the Google Analytics Component {#step1}

 1. Remove any other analytics components that are loaded in your app (such as Crashlytics, FlurryAnalyticsComponent, OmnitureAnalyticsComponent, or LoggerAnalyticsComponent).
-See [Remove a Component][fire-app-builder-load-a-component#removeacomponent] for details.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details.

     {% include_relative componentnote_analytics.html %}

 2. Load the Google Analytics component into your app.
-See [Load a Component in Your App][fire-app-builder-load-a-component] for details about how to load a component into your app.
+See [Add or Remove a Component][fire-app-builder-load-a-component] for details about how to load a component into your app.

 3. Click the **Sync Gradle button** {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_syncgradlebutton" type="png" %}.